albawebstudio/hauntedfarm-nuxt/app/content/legal/terms.md

 Website content, text or graphics you want to use; (iii) where, how and when you will be using the materials; (iv) to whom the materials will be distributed, in what quantities and for what purpose; and (v) other information that will be included with the Website material.
-We will respond by email and inform you whether or not we grant you permission to use the material.
+We will respond by email and inform you whether we grant you permission to use the material.
 This decision will be made at our sole discretion.

   d. **Limited License**

 You may include a text link to any portion of the Website on your website.
 If you would like to use a graphic link, please email us at {{ email?.account }}@{{ email?.domain }}.
-Your website, or any third- party websites that link to the Website (i) cannot frame or create a browser or border environment around any of the content on the Website or otherwise mirror any part of the Website, (ii) cannot imply that we or our Website are endorsing or sponsoring it or its products, unless we have given our prior written consent, (iii) cannot present false
+Your website, or any third-party websites that link to the Website (i) cannot frame or create a browser or border environment around any of the content on the Website or otherwise mirror any part of the Website, (ii) cannot imply that we or our Website are endorsing or sponsoring it or its products, unless we have given our prior written consent, (iii) cannot present false